 Workers at Southern Copper Corp.
-(SCCO), the world's fifth-largest copper producer, may strike at the company's Ilo smelter later this week, a union official said today.
+(SCCO:US), the world's fifth-largest copper producer, may strike at the company's Ilo smelter later this week, a union official said today.

 Unions expect to receive a permit from Peru's Labor Ministry tomorrow and will hold a meeting on Feb.
 22 to set a date for the strike, union official Ricardo Juarez said.